bit3lyp9tu/ScivoWall/README.md

 bash docker.sh --local-port 1112 --run-tests
 ```

+After executing the setup script you can access the page in a browser of your choice at ```http://localhost:1112/```.

 # Index-Page
 For a poster to be shown on the index-page, two requrments need to be meed:
 1. The poster needs to be set from ```private``` to ```public``` *(by admin, user)*